halloween-bit16/lazy-latte/README.md

 # Lazy Latte - Coffee Shop Website
 Welcome to **Lazy Latte**, a modern and responsive coffee shop website built to showcase the warmth, aroma, and flavors of your favorite brew.

-## 🚀 Features

-- Sleek and responsive design
-- Interactive navigation
-- Menu section with coffee items
-- About and Contact sections
-- Smooth scroll and intuitive UX

 ## 🔧 Tech Stack

 - **Frontend:** React.js + Vite